On some new moments of Gamma type: Introduction and statement of the results

 which implies that the density of $X$ on $(0,1)$ would have to take negative values.
 Even in the simpler case $p= n,$ characterizing the existence of $X$ does not seem easy in general.
 An interesting open question is whether the sufficient condition (\ref{Schur}) is also necessary, which would mean

-This open question is easily seen to be equivalent to Conjecture 1 in \cite{KP}.
+In the absolutely continuous case $a_1 +\cdots + a_p < c_1 +\cdots + c_p,$ this open question is easily seen to be equivalent to Conjecture 1 in \cite{KP}.
 We also refer to the whole Section 2 in \cite{KP} for a set of conditions on the sets $\aa$ and $\cc$ ensuring (\ref{Schur}).
 The necessity of (\ref{Schur}), with the notation $\varphi_\cc(x) = e^{-c_1 x} + \cdots + e^{-c_p x},$ can also be asked for $p < n.$ Observe that the necessity of (\ref{Schur}) would also imply the equivalence (\ref{ID}) in view of the more general formula

 which follows from a combination of Theorem 1.6.1 (ii) and Theorem 1.6.2 (ii) in \cite{AAR}, where $\psi$ is the digamma function and we have used the notations Notice finally that for $p < n,$ the random variable $X$ has unbounded support since $(\esp[X^s])^{1/s} \to\infty$ as $s\to\infty,$ whereas its support is bounded in $[0,1]$ for $p=n$ since then $(\esp[X^s])^{1/s} \to 1.$